-The content of the program could be rebalanced in order to include more elective courses in expense of the general education courses.

-We propose free elective courses that cover topics such as sustainability, digitalization, financial markets, IT, fintech, and so on.
-This would ensure that the recent educational and societal trends are reflected in the program of studies.

-To strength the international dimension of the program which is rather weak, it could be enriched by inviting more visiting professors and practicioners from abroad and from companies who could help in the development of the quality of the program and in the strengthening of the profile of the program and staff through collaborations.
-Moreover, the program can be enriched with the introduction of visiting companies and an internship program.
+- 1. The content of the program could be rebalanced to include more elective courses at the expense of the general education courses.
+We propose free elective courses that cover topics such as sustainability, digitalization, financial markets and institutions or fintech.
+This would ensure that the recent educational and societal trends are reflected in the program of studies. - 2.
+An internship, as an elective, would be a welcome addition to the program as it would allow the students to connect theory and practice beyond case studies while boosting future employability opportunities. - 3.
+The international dimension of the program is rather underdeveloped and could be improved by inviting more visiting professors from abroad who could help in the development of the quality of the program and in the strengthening of the research profile of the program and staff through collaborations. - 4.
+The five concentrations are an innovation of the program that can set it apart from the competition.
+But, the practical difficulties of running them in parallel should be ironed out.
+This includes decisions on the minimum number of students per pathway in line with government regulations and workload allocation among faculty depending on the popularity of each pathway.

+P lease tick one of the fol low ing ' for: --- ------- ------ ----- ---- ----- ----- ----- ------- ------